 Making a list of your feelings can help.
 You can do this in your head or by writing it out on a piece of paper or even by drawing pictures.
 Is something bothering you?
 Does it make you sad or angry?
 Do you feel this emotion only once in a while or do you feel it a lot of the time?

 When you're trying to figure out your feelings, it might help to remember something that happened and think about how it made you feel.
 Then you can say, "I feel sad when my friend doesn't play with me" or "I feel angry when my brother always wins at baseball."
 This can help you figure out your own feelings.
 It also gives the person you're talking with more information about what's bothering you.

 The way a person feels inside is important.
 It can be really hard not to tell anyone that you're feeling sad, worried, or upset.
 Then, it's just you and these bad feelings.

 But if you talk with someone who cares for you, like your mom or dad, you will almost always start to feel better.
 Now you're not all alone with your problems or worries.
 It doesn't mean your problems and worries disappear magically, but at least someone else knows what's bothering you and can help you find solutions.

 Your mom and dad want to know if you have problems because they love you and they want to know what's happening in your life.
 But what if a kid doesn't want to talk with mom or dad?
 Then find another trusted adult, like a relative or a counselor at school.
 Maybe this person can help you talk with your mom and dad about your problem or concern.

 Support groups, where kids get together and share their feelings, are also a great way to meet kids going through the same thing.
-Support groups at Wellness House meet throughout the week, and are lead by a Therapist.
+Support groups at Wellness House meet during the week and are led by our Oncology Child Life Specialist.